 I was sitting in on the WIN System Technical Net, Friday, 21-August-2020, and an AnyTone operator said, “my AnyTone sounds muffled [on] [analog], and the frequency is drifting.”
 WB6IAG, Ron, said, “okay, that’s normal with lower end transceivers…try resetting it — that might help — it’s like a computer — it gets out of whack, and you have to reset it.”

-Take my experiences, within the four-corners of this BLOG and my QRZ page, and compare it to your own research, and you will be able to answer this question.
+Take my experiences, within the four-corners of this BLOG, and compare it to your own research, and you will be able to answer this question.
 I think you might be able to infer my answer to this question.

 I guess that’s the reason BridgeCom named their transceivers, AnyTone…their transceivers will literally pick up any tone except the one that is set in the channel selector.